Wow. The San Juan Mountains in Colorado

 Park, photographing the Cliff Palace and other Indian Ruins, and

-hopefully the huge mule deer bucks and wild horses in the park.
-This safari is limited to 5 photographers and you
+hopefully the huge mule deer bucks and wild horses in the park. |

 For those not traveling with me we usually meetup in Glenwood